Jump to

 My interviewees sought feedback more often than collaboration.

-Plotting exact user locations on a map was not necessary to platform functionality
+Plotting exact user locations on a map was not necessary

 Because their work and its realization was deeply personal to my interviewees, collaboration was rarely their first instinct when starting a new project.
 However, they still wanted to be able to find people who could help with specific skills they lacked when necessary.

-Despite preferring to work alone for the most part, the people I interviewed saw the potential value of Studio Sync as a tool that could help them build a personal creative community based on their work and interests.
+Despite preferring to work alone for the most part, the people I interviewed saw the potential value of Studio Sync as a tool that could help them build a personal community based on their creative work and interests.

 Collaboration should be based on what is best for the project and the creator.